Ahmed al-Mirghani: Later years

 Following the coup Al-Mirghani lived in Alexandria, Egypt.
 He returned to Sudan shortly before his death and lobbied for peace in the War in Darfur.
 He actively worked on the Darfur file and was chosen as the head of the Darfur Circle in the Democratic Unionist Party.
 His final trip abroad was to Libya where he held a number of meetings with Darfur rebel groups and the Libyan leadership regarding the solutions to the Western Sudan problem.

 Death

 Al-Mirghani died in Egypt on November 2, 2008, at the age of 67.
 Several Sudanese politicians including al-Bashir travelled to the Mirghani base in Khartoum to mourn the former president.
 His body was flown to Khartoum on November 5, and his funeral was held there on the same day.
 The funeral procession travelled from the airport in the south of the capital Khartoum through the city streets to the north of the capital, where he was buried.

-Personal life

-His daughter currently resides in London with her four sons, two of whom are also at colleges that are a part of the University of London.